Mackenzie–Papineau Battalion: Legacy and commemoration

 A partial "thaw" occurred at the end of the 20th century.
-A group known as the Veterans and Friends of the Mackenzie–Papineau Battalion gained government permission to install three monuments to honor Canada's Spanish Civil War veterans.
-The first was erected in Toronto on June 4, 1995 at Queen's Park.
+A group known as the Friends and Veterans of the Mackenzie–Papineau Battalion gained government permission to install three monuments to honour Canada's Spanish Civil War veterans.
+The first was erected in Toronto on June 4, 1995, at Queen's Park.
 The monument is a large boulder transported from the battlefield of Gandesa, Spain.
-Attached to the boulder is a federal plaque from the national Historic Sites and Monuments Board, reflecting the status of the Mackenzie–Papineau Battalion as a National Historic Event.
+Attached to the boulder is a plaque from the national Historic Sites and Monuments Board, reflecting the status of the Mackenzie–Papineau Battalion as a National Historic Event.